 3. What type of food will I expect to be eating?
 Will I have the capacity to make them?

-While we suggest new mothers to follow a confinement meal plan, we understand that without the help of family members or friends, it will be very difficult to prepare confinement meals.
+There are benefits to following a well designed confinement meal plan.
+However, we understand that without the help of family members or friends, it will be very difficult to prepare confinement meals.
 If following confinement meal plans will not be feasible, you should follow the basic principles of a balanced diet.
-This includes eating a good variety of fruits and vegetables, consuming the correct ratio of food from each category of the food pyramid, avoid food that is high in fat, and choose options that are lower in salt and artificial contents.
+This includes eating a good variety of fruits and vegetables, consuming the correct ratio of food from each category of the food pyramid, avoid food that is excessive in fat, and choose options that are lower in salt and artificial contents.
 From the Chinese medicine point of view, we recommend the inclusion of meat (preferably pork and chicken), reduce food that is difficult to digest (eg. steak, or too much brown rice), and avoid cold drinks and salads.
-If you plan to purchase precooked meals, explore your local eateries for food that suits these requirements and your budget prior to delivery.
+If you plan to purchase precooked meals, explore your local eateries for food that suits these requirements and your budget prior to the delivery of your child.
 If you are planning to cook yourself, now is the time to test easy-to-cook or semi-prepared meal options from your local supermarkets.
 You can also consider precooking and freezing one month's worth of food before the expected due date.
 If you will not be able to follow a confinement meal plan, consider purchasing our 28 days course of Chinese herbal granules to help support your recovery.

 4. Is my home 'Confinement-ready'?